Make a Third-Party Claim to Controlled Goods CPR 85.4

 template

-Third party claimants must lodge money to the value of the goods with the court.
+Third-party claimants must deposit funds equivalent to the value of the goods with the court.

-Include an application for a direction under CPR 85.5(6) the required payment is a proportion to the value of the goods.
+Incorporate an application for a direction under CPR 85.5(6), where the necessary payment corresponds to a proportion of the goods' value.

-If the CPR 85.5(6) application is dismissed, it may be cheaper to Pay and Reclaim the car, then request the debt to be assigned to you, but if no formal assignment is given, then you can claim to be subrogated to the councils claim to the money being enforced.
+In the event that the CPR 85.5(6) application is rejected, it may be more cost-effective to Pay and Reclaim the vehicle, and subsequently request the debt to be transferred to you.
+However, if no formal assignment is provided, you can assert a claim to be subrogated to the council's claim for the money being enforced.

-There are three types of damages you can claim:
+There are three categories of damages you are entitled to claim:

-Special Damages: The cost of repairing damage to the car.
-Loss of use of the car, eg, taxi's, rental car, loss of earnings etc.
+Special Damages: This includes expenses such as the cost of repairing damage to the car, loss of use of the car (for example, taxi fares, rental car fees), and loss of earnings.

-Restitutional Damages: The bailiff can be ordered to pay you the profit earned, or benefits gained from taking your car.
+Restitutional Damages: The bailiff may be instructed to compensate you for any profits earned or benefits gained from seizing your car.

-Conversion: Payment or compensation for the deprivation of the lawful right of use of your car.
+Conversion: Payment or compensation for being deprived of the lawful right to use your car.

-Insurance policy covering the use of the goods showing start date
+Insurance policy covering the use of the goods, showing the start date.

-Bank statements showing flow of money to the seller
+Bank statements illustrating the money flow to the seller.

-If you already sent it, the screenshot of the email to the bailiff company and the creditor
+If already submitted, include a screenshot of the email sent to the bailiff company and the creditor.

 See: Reclaiming an impounded vehicle